What is sustainable tourism and how you can travel sustainably in Cuba

 Rooms will be decorated according to local tastes and you’ll get a better feel for the local culture and customs by staying in family-run accommodation.
 Service also tends to be more personal and friendlier than in large hotels.

 Be sensitive to the scarcity of clean water in many countries around the world; water can be much scarcer than it is in the UK.
 Take shorter showers if you are somewhere where there are water shortages, turn off the tap as you soap and don’t leave the tap running while you brush your teeth.

 And, rather than drinking expensive bottled water, invest in a water filter bottle, a cost effective way of ensuring a constant supply of clean drinking water wherever you are in the world.

-Lastly, when considering souvenirs, endeavour to buy something that is locally made.
-Not only will you be supporting local handicrafts, you will know that your purchase has also helped make a difference to someone living in the country you are staying.
+Lastly, when considering souvenirs, endeavour to buy locally made souvenirs, avoiding crafts made from coral or other endangered species.
+You’ll be supporting local handicrafts and you’ll make a difference to someone living in the country you’re visiting.

 Sustainable holidays in Cuba

 In the year 1997, an important marker was laid down by the Cuban authorities regarding sustainable tourism.
 The “Ley del Medio Ambiente de la República de Cuba” (Law 81) was passed, specifically focussing on mitigating the negative impacts of our way of life by implementing strict environmental regulations.

 These regulations were implemented for the general population of Cuba and included controlling power usage, limiting imported produce, and specifically focussed on promoting ecotourism within the tourism industry as a way to make the most of its “rich natural heritage”.

 This “rich natural heritage” consists of six UNESCO Biosphere Reserves, six Ramsar sites and nine World Heritage Sites, but few serve as a better blueprint for sustainability than Las Terrazas Bio-Reserve.